jasondchambers/mydevenv/README.md

 - 2015 - 2024 [zsh](https://zsh.sourceforge.io) + [Oh My Zsh](https://ohmyz.sh)
 - 2024 - Pres [zsh](https://zsh.sourceforge.io) + [Starship](https://starship.rs)

-I recently switched to [Starship](https://starship.rs) using the [Gruvbox Rainbow Preset](https://starship.rs/presets/gruvbox-rainbow)
+I recently switched to [Starship](https://starship.rs) using the [Gruvbox Rainbow Preset](https://starship.rs/presets/gruvbox-rainbow).
+Once "Gruvbox Rainbow Preset" has been installed, it will not be using the Catppuccin theme because it comes with it's own color theme.
+You can fix that by dropping in the starship.toml file from my [dot-files repo](https://github.com/jasondchambers/dot-files).

 Add these lines towards the end of the ~/.zshrc: